Iberian language: Iberian and Basque

-All these words share the same root "bi-", which has very similar meanings in both languages.
-Although Villamor's claims can be named fair, the question about the relationship of Iberian and Basque is still open.

 Numerals

 Theorized numerals (in red): "borste-abaŕkeborste", in the text of Ullastret.

 In 2005 Eduardo Orduña published a study showing some Iberian compounds that according to contextual data would appear to be Iberian numerals and show striking similarities with Basque numerals.
 The study was expanded upon by Joan Ferrer (2007 and 2009) based on terms found on coins, stating their value, and with new combinatorial and contextual data.
 The comparison proposes the following: